 - ¼ cup confectioners' sugar

-In a small bowl, combine the Oreo cookie pie crusts and the butter gently with a fork.
+- In a small bowl, combine the Oreo cookie pie crusts and the butter gently with a fork.
 Press the crust into the bottom of the lined baking dish.
-Place in the freezer for 15 minutes as you prepare the strawberry bars.
+Place in the freezer for 15 minutes as you prepare the strawberry filling.

 **See more of my Neapolitan Obsession here!**